moonchilds2/moonchilds2/README.md

 - 👀 I’m interested in be a good programmer
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email: rennis168@gmail.com
+- 📫 How to reach me email: rennissteam@alu.ufc.br

 <!---
 moonchilds2/moonchilds2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.